-RWTHworldwide: Study Abroad – Application
+RWTHworldwide: Apply to Study Abroad

 You only need to submit this application and these documents if the application and selection process is performed by the International Office.
 If you want to apply for an exchange placement through a faculty or institute partnership, please refer to the relevant person for further details.
 Information on the coordinating institution can be found on the web page concerned with the host university and the exchange program.